muety/muetsch.io/source/_posts/eu-hosted-llm-coding-assistant-via-ionos-ai-model-hub-in-vscode-and-jetbrains.md

 tags: [sysadmin, ai, machine-learning, selfhosted]
 ---

+**Update 2025-10-30:** I updated this article to feature a simpler setup.
+Instead of proxying the upstream API as local Ollama endpoints, we're using a generic, out-of-the-box local reverse proxy.

 # Local LLM Hosting
 LLMs like ChatGPT, Claude, Gemini & Co. are becoming increasingly popular among developers and even though I still prefer [writing code by hand](/statement-about-generative-ai.html), support from an AI model still comes in handy every so often.
 However, I feel strongly uncomfortable with the idea of sharing my entire code base with US-based providers like OpenAI, whose data protection practices are at least questionable.